thegreenfieldoverride/guardian/TROUBLESHOOTING_GUIDE.md

 # 🔧 Liberation Guardian Troubleshooting Guide

-**Complete troubleshooting guide for Liberation Guardian issues and solutions**
+**Complete troubleshooting guide for Liberation Guardian - the autonomous AI platform that delivers enterprise features at 1/300th the cost**

 ## 🎯 **Quick Diagnosis**